mvolkmann/blog/src/webassembly.md

 To run it, enter `wasm-nm {file-path}.wasm`.
 The names of exported symbols are preceded by "e " and the names of imported symbols are preceded by "i ".

-Every `.wat` file contains a single, top-level S-expression that defines a module.
-Modules can define functions that are callable from JavaScript.
-These definitions have the syntax `(func {signature} {locals} {body})`.
-The signature defines the function name, its parameter types, and its return type.
-In functions that do not return a value, the return type is omitted.
-Locals defines local variable names and their types.
-The body is a list of instructions that implement the function.

-Currently only four types are supported, `i32`, `i64`, `f32`, and `f64`.
-These match number types from Rust.
-Other types such as strings and structs currently must be serialized into these number types and deserialized from them.
-Tools such as wasm_bindgen for Rust generate code that does this for you.

-Parameters and local variables are accessed by their position in the signature using zero-based indexes.
-The text format also allows functions, parameters, and local variables to have names that start with `$`.
-These can be referenced by name, but the names are compiled away in favor of indexes.

 ### Common Instructions